Free cookie consent management tool by TermsFeed

 1

-kubectl get -n my-site-namespace appians
+kubectl get -n <MY_SITE_NAMESPACE> appians

-before accessing your site, similar to:
+Make sure the STATUS is Ready before accessing your site, similar to:

 1